-In consideration of the services rendered or to be rendered to the Company, a Parent Corporation or a Subsidiary and for other good and valuable consideration which the Committee has determined to be equal to the par value of the Shares, on the date hereof the Company awards to the Participant the number of PSUs specified for this grant in the Solium Shareworks Account accessible by the Participant.
+In consideration of the services rendered or to be rendered to the Company, a Parent Corporation or a Subsidiary and for other good and valuable consideration which the Committee has determined to be equal to the par value of the Shares, on the Grant Date the Company awards to the Participant the number of PSUs specified for this grant in the Solium Shareworks Account accessible by the Participant.
+Each PSU is granted in tandem with a Dividend Equivalent, as further described in Section 3.5 below.